 Drinking fukamushi tea means it will have a much deeper flavor and a denser amount of nutrients.
 Moreover, both the tea leaves and brew have a mesmerizing dark green color.
 However, the more prolonged steam exposure causes the tea leaves to crumble.
 This is why fukamushi tea is usually more powdery.
 Furthermore, it requires brisker brewing methods and fine strainers.
 However, the finishing taste is undoubtedly worth it.

-Although rarer, there is also a pan-fried Tamaryokucha known as Kamairi Tamaryokucha.
+Although rarer, there is also a pan-fired Tamaryokucha known as Kamairi Tamaryokucha.
 You may notice how this one tastes slightly more reminiscent of Chinese green teas.
 This is because farmers process them similarly.
 The nutty qualities are more prominent.
 Not to mention, the finishing taste is like a sweet oatmeal cookie.

 Kamairi tea is indeed rarer in Japan, comprising only 5% of all teas.
 During the 1890s, the Japanese government banned this method to force farmers to adopt more efficient production methods.
 Indeed, the kamairi process requires swift hands to quickly fry the tea leaves in big woks over the fire.
 It's not only more time-consuming but also requires more skill.